 - Protective clothing – unless you get them free from the GUM clinic!

 - Uniforms.
 Clothing is a bit of a minefield because the Revenue take the view that most clothing isn’t bought ‘wholly and exclusively’ for the business but also for the personal benefits of warmth and modesty.
 Protective clothing is fine, so you can claim for the steel toe-capped boots and the boiler suit.
 But there’s a problem with everyday clothes even if they’re clothes you wouldn’t otherwise choose to wear – there is a legal case (Mallalieu v Drummond) where the House of Lords threw out a claim by a female barrister who said she only bought black clothing for work because, being blonde, black didn’t suit her.
 So my advice would be to claim for uniforms (the pvc nun’s habit and the traffic warden’s rubber tunic) but not dresses and clothing that you might wear outside work.
 Lingerie that you don’t wear outside work probably cannot be said to provide you with much warmth or modesty, so should be claimable, but I would recommend having separate work and private lingerie.
 And if you are a barrister, as well as an escort, you can claim for a barrister’s wig and gown.
-If you want to know more we’ve added a recent blog post can I get tax relief on clothes used for work? which goes into a bit more detail and summarises what clothing is allowable and what isn’t.
+If you want to know we have a page can I get tax relief on clothes used for work? which goes into a bit more detail and summarises what clothing is allowable and what isn’t.

 - Similarly the cost of entertaining is not normally allowable.
 However if part of the package you are selling to your clients includes entertaining him then the cost would be allowable.
 So if you advertise that as part of your service you will cook him a three course lunch while dressed only in stockings, suspenders and high heels then the cost of providing his lunch would be an allowable expense.
 But if as part of an evening date you buy a round of drinks that would not be allowable.